Complaint Against Sheriff's Personnel

 Complaints alleging misconduct against civilian employees of the Sheriff's Office may mandate a notarized Affidavit, depending on the particulars of the misconduct, but is not required by state law.

-You may contact the Lake County Sheriff’s Office, Internal Affairs by email or by mail.
+You may contact the Lake County Sheriff’s Office, Office of Professional Standards by email or by mail.
 Please direct mail to the following address: